Angie Warren-Clark: Member of Parliament

 During the 2020 New Zealand general election, Warren-Clark contested the Bay of Plenty electorate again, standing against incumbent Todd Muller.
 She lost by a final margin of 3,415 votes.
 However, she was elected on the party list.

+During the 2023 New Zealand general election, Warren-Clark contested the Whangārei electorate but lost to National MP Shane Reti by a margin of 11,424 votes.
+She was also too low on the Labour Party list and left Parliament.

 Private life

 Warren-Clark has two adult children who live overseas.
 She is married to Blair, and they live in Papamoa.
 Warren-Clark has a law degree from the University of Waikato and was admitted to the bar in 1998.